 This blog is about maintaining a healthy lifestyle while on the go, whether I am traveling or just finding training time during a busy day at home.
 It is a direct result of going running with my sisters while on tour as the Albers Trio.
 In the middle of our second run together, as I called out instructions, they started discussing how they’d like to take me with them wherever they go.
 This morphed into a Facebook conversation with a former roommate about packing me into their carry-on suitcases… and finally into Laura’s Training On the Go.

 When I first moved to San Francisco, I found myself with an excessive amount of free time during the Opera’s off-season.
 I decided to get involved with the wonderful organization Team in Training and complete my first triathlon.
 After just one TNT season I was completely hooked on triathlon and racing.
 I loved the friends I made through the sport, the exhaustion and satisfaction I felt after a good workout, the quantity of food I could enjoy, and the adrenaline rushes at the start and finish lines.
-In the years since my first Wildflower Olympic triathlon, I’ve completed several different distance triathlons, including the Vineman Ironman, a couple of Honolulu marathons and many shorter races.
+In the years since my first Wildflower Olympic triathlon, I’ve completed several different distance triathlons, including the Vineman Ironman and a couple of Honolulu marathons.
+I’ve raced in places as far away as Tel Aviv and ridden my bike through the countryside of Japan.
+For me, the best way to explore a new place and observe humanity is by taking a run or hopping on a bike!

 Throughout my training and racing I strive to be a cheerleader for those around me; those whom I’ve either inspired to try something new or simply dragged along in my own process.
 I love sharing training schedules I’ve put much thought into and helping others succeed with their own goals.
 Because I am a musician and the lifestyle leans toward sedentary, it is always my goal to interest fellow musicians in a more active lifestyle.
 I firmly believe that sitting behind a music stand or a desk all day must be balanced by some type of physical activity, not only for general health but also for injury prevention and emotional well being.